Guy L. Coté

-Guy L. Coté (1925 - 1994) was a Canadian filmmaker with the National Film Board of Canada.
+Guy L. Coté PhD (1925–1994) was a Canadian filmmaker with the National Film Board of Canada.
 He was also founding president of the Canadian Federation of Film Societies, and co-founder of the Cinémathèque québécoise and the Montreal World Film Festival.

 Early life

 Guy Louis Coté was born in Ottawa in 1925, the eldest child of Louis Côté and Stella Cimon.
 His was a prominent family; his father was a Senator, his maternal grandfather was the politician and judge Ernest Cimon.
 After graduating from the University of Ottawa in 1944, he moved to Université Laval, graduating in 1947 with a B.Sc. in chemistry-physics.
 He also earned a Rhodes Scholarship and, from 1947 to 1952, attended Oxford University (St John's College), graduating with a B.A.
 (Hons) in chemistry.

 While at Oxford, Coté developed his long-held interest in cinema.
 He wrote about film for the student newspaper Isis, eventually becoming its editor-in-chief.
 He became president of the Student Film Society, and sat on the committee of the Experimental Film Group (EFG).
 He wanted to make the Oxford Film Society the largest in the UK, and hoped to allocate more funds to the EFG, whose members were keen to become avant-garde filmmakers.

 By 1951, he was captain of the Oxford Ski Team and was asked to make a film about the skiing competition between Oxford and Cambridge University which was to take place in Sestriere, Italy.
 With a budget of £750, he produced Sestriere, a film of such quality that it was screened in Norway and Canada, and aired on French television.

 In 1952, the EFG was looking for a strong subject for a summer film.
 Fellow EFG member Sam Kaner proposed a ballet film.
 Resources were begged and borrowed; the result was the first film Coté directed, Between Two Worlds.